lukka/CppBuildTasks/README.md

   1. if needed vcpkg is built;
   1. eventually vcpkg is launched to build and install the specified ports.

-The task sets `VCPKG_ROOT` task variable, which is automatically used by subsequent **'run-cmake'** to consume the vcpkg's toolchain file.
+The task sets `RUNVCPKG_VCPKG_ROOT` task variable, which is automatically used by subsequent **'run-cmake'** to consume the vcpkg's toolchain file.

-_Note:_ `VCPKG_ROOT` is set by the task by the first of these conditions:
+_Note:_ `VCPKGRUN_VCPKG_ROOT` is set by the task by the first of these conditions:
   1. the `vcpkgArguments` input task contains the `--triplet` argument;
   1. the vcpkg's reponse file contains the `--triplet` argument;
   1. `vcpkgTriplet` input task is set to a value.

-  In these cases, the first hit determines the content of the `VCPKG_ROOT` variable.
+  In these cases, the first hit determines the content of the `RUNVCPKG_VCPKG_ROOT` variable.
   In all other cases the variable is NOT set, and any `run-cmake` task instance is not able to reuse vcpkg's toolchain path nor the triplet.

 ### Use **vcpkg** as a submodule of your Git repository ###